 The role of technology in enhancing employee experience

-Creating a seamless digital employee experience—that is, incorporating technology tools and solutions into the fabric of an organisation—helps employees do their jobs more efficiently, collaborate more easily, and work remotely when necessary.
-For example, HR solutions, such as an employee experience platform, streamline team communications and provide a centralised location for important tools and resources.
+Creating a seamless digital employee experience—that is, incorporating technology tools and solutions into the fabric of an organization—helps employees do their jobs more efficiently, collaborate more easily, and work remotely when necessary.
+For example, HR solutions, such as an employee experience platform, streamline team communications and provide a centralized location for important tools and resources.
 Employee experience platforms also use HR capabilities to enhance new hire onboarding, performance management, and the process for managing benefits and perks.

 The importance of strong employee experience management